 - economic loss

 However, it’s not always easy for employees to access these entitlements after being injured at work.
+For help and advice regarding your situation call 02 9188 2023 or start your claim online.

 - A large number of the companies workforce are currently on workers comp